 This dying art form caught the fancy of some designers and art lovers in the 40s and then in the 80s who made a colossal effort to revive this embroidery form on fabrics, especially sarees.
 Nowadays, you would also see stoles, dupattas, salwar suits and home furnishings with intricate kantha designs.
-These are handwoven, the patterns could be floral, geometrical shapes or straight lines and this stitch can be done on both silk and cotton fabrics.
+These are handembroidered, the patterns could be floral, geometrical shapes or straight lines and this stitch can be done on both silk and cotton fabrics.
 You can see the traditional vertical lines of the stitch, which is its most crude form, while there are more intricate designs that take months for completion.

 I am usually a quieter person on flights and fail to strike any conversation with my fellow passengers.
-However, on a very rare occasion in 2011, when I was flying back from Kolkata to Delhi, I started a conversation with an elderly lady seated next to me.
-I went on to realize that she was none other than Mrs. Shamlu Dudeja, the heart, and soul behind the Kantha revival movement in Bengal.
-‘SHE Kantha’ (SHE standing for Self Help Enterprise), her organization, had been going places and provided thousands of rural women the opportunity to be financially independent and self-reliant by commercializing their already existing artistry of kantha stitching.
-We talked on so many different issues that day but writing about it now in retrospect, I am reminded of her passion for Kantha, these women, her foundation and her love for Math.
+However, on a very rare occasion in 2010, when I was flying back from Kolkata to Delhi, I started a conversation with a lady seated next to me.
+I went on to realize that she was none other than Mrs. Shamlu Dudeja, the heart and soul behind the Kantha revival movement in Bengal.
+‘SHE Kantha’ (SHE standing for Self Help Enterprise), her organization, had been going places and provided thousands of rural women the opportunity to be financially independent and self-reliant by commercializing their already existing artistry of kantha embroidery.
+We talked on so many different issues that day but writing about it now in retrospect, I am reminded of her passion for Kantha, these women, her non-profit foundation and her love for Math.
 There was an immense inspiration that I imbibed from that one conversation.
 When I decided to start this series, I knew my first one would be on ‘Kantha’ – my tribute to this visionary and her persistent and tireless efforts over the years to revive a dying art of my native.
 I hope she reads this piece one day.

 And oh!
 My wedding trousseau did include a Kantha.